Sadabhau Khot

 Sadabhau Khot (born 1 June 1964) is a politician from Maharashtra state of India.
 He was President of Rayat Kranti Sanghtna.
 He contested 2014 Lok sabha elections from Madha (Lok Sabha constituency) as SWP /NDA candidate.
-He elected unopposed as Member of legislative Council from Maharashtra legislative assembly members seat on 10 June 2016.
+He was elected unopposed as Member of legislative council from Maharashtra legislative assembly members seat on 10 June 2016.
 On 8 July he was inducted into Minister council as a Minister of state in Maharashtra government.
 He was given charge of agricultural, horticulture and marketing Ministry.